PASINSKI00/DietEasier/README.md

 - ~~Make chooseMeals redirect to a particular Meal page~~
 - ~~ChooseMeals: mealAssigner working~~
 - ~~ChooseMeals: search fetching and inserting all of the data~~
-- Register: Redo email check, if correct
+- ~~Register: Redo email check, if correct~~
-- Register: check if email is taken
+- ~~Register: check if email is taken~~
-- Register: add more if's with messages
+- ~~Register: add more if's with messages~~
-- Register: encrypt password
+- ~~Register: encrypt password~~
 - Register&Login: Make it work on all of the pages
 - addMeal: read ingredients with weights
 - addMeal: Check if adding meals correctly
 - addMeal: Check if inputs correct
 - addMeal: Add authors ID
 - Meal: Reviews System Working
+- Meal: Fix problem of loading JS files
 - ChooseMeals: optimize or cut the number of fetches
 - ChooseMeals: add spinning wheel to meal assigner
 - ChooseMeals: for each day load meals once
 - ChooseMeals: implement deletion of meals
 - ChooseMeals: implement choosing meals through side-bar
+- ChooseMeals: implement mobile version
 - Information: Collect and display users information
 - Information: Calculate users nourishment needs
 - Your account: Display users data
+- Your account: Add logout button
 - Order History: Display users order history
 - Favourites: Display users favourites